codingsushi79/investfest26/README.md

 - `/` dashboard with charts, cash/holdings overview.
 - `/trade` dedicated trading page to buy/sell shares.
 - `/leaderboard` ranking by total portfolio value.
-- `/portfolios` all accounts' positions and cash.
+- `/portfolios` all accounts' positions and cash with search functionality.
 - `/signin` authentication page for login/registration.